 2023 FIFA WOMEN'S WORLD CUP

-The 2023 FIFA Women’s World Cup will take place in Australia and New Zealand and all 32 nations are now known.
+The 2023 FIFA Women’s World Cup takes place in Australia and New Zealand later this year, with Lima acting as fan ambassador.

 FIFA has been a target for criticism throughout the week, with The Best FIFA Awards drawing controversy for the leading role played by so many of Argentina’s World Cup winners (Lionel Messi, Dibu Martínez and Lionel Scaloni won the men’s individual awards) and the lack of recognition for Real Madrid, who won the Champions League - and LaLiga - after a serious of epic comebacks in the knockout rounds.

 In Australia, meanwhile, there has been a huge reaction to FIFA’s decision to name Brazilian supermodel Adriana Lima as the first-ever FIFA Global Fan Ambassador ahead of the Women’s World Cup, which will take place in Australia and New Zealand from 20 July to 20 August later this year.
 Criticism has come from World Cup organisers, former players and politicians alike.

 Former Australian international Moya Dodd who is now part of the World Cup organising committee, criticised the leaders of the world soccer’s governing body: “When a girl plays soccer, the world sees her differently.
 Instead of praising her for her beauty or her pretty dress, praise her for her goal-saving tackles and brilliant shots on goal.
 In a World Cup year, that message should be heard loud and clear around the world.
 For a supermodel to be take the role is really upsetting”, she said.